JanssenProject/home/development.md

 ## Overview

 This is a generic guide for setting up a development environment that enables compilation and testing of Janssen components.
 For a complete development environment, you need two things:

 1) Janssen server for development
-2) Workspace which has code and tests that you can run In this guide, we will see how to setup both on the same machine.
+2) Workspace which has code and tests that you can run

+In this guide, we will see how to setup both.
+You can setup both on same machine or on different machines.
-## Prerequisites

-### Minimal hardware requirements

-- 8 GB RAM for Janssen server installation
-- 4 GB RAM free to run test cases and builds
-- CPU with at least two cores
-- 40 GB harddisk space

 ### Minimal software requirements